 For this basketball tryout drill set up two lines of players on opposite ends of the basketball court further away from the net.

 The first player in each line starts at the top and dribbles down the court towards the basket, finishing with a layup.
-Players rebound their ball and head to the end of the line if they miss their shot.
-When players make their shots, they don’t have to go through the drill again.

 2. Shuffle and Scoop Drill

-This agility basketball drill allows players to work on their ability to move laterally.
+This basketball agility drill allows players to work on their ability to move laterally.

 Preparation:

-Staying in a squat position, players are going to shuffle twice toward the right side and come down slightly with both hands on the slight scoop as if they were mimicking picking up a basketball, but keeping their chest up.
-Then, players will continue the shuffle and scoop down the court.
+The first player will shuffle twice toward the right side and come down slightly with both hands on the slight scoop as if they were mimicking picking up a basketball (but will ensure their chest is up).

 This basketball passing drill teaches players how to pass continuously while moving from a distance.